Single-Cell Biology Could Change Medicine As We Know It. Here’s How.

 In both size and importance, the Human Cell Atlas resembles the Human Genome Project — and even though the HCA is in its early stages, it’s likely that you’ve benefited from it already.
 Thanks to the combined efforts of 14 separate research teams, the community developed a draft atlas of the human lung.
 And scientists have used that information to learn which cell types in our airways are most vulnerable to SARS-CoV-2, and most in need of protection.
 The work helped to clarify the presence of particularly susceptible cells in the nasal airway as the primary route of infection.

 We undoubtedly have much more to gain from single-cell biology.
 To realize its potential, we’ll need to devise better ways to compile and integrate its massive datasets, and to assess cell components, interactions, and lifespans.
 We’ll also need to ensure that the Human Cell Atlas represents all of humanity — not just a small slice.

 The work that I lead at the Chan Zuckerberg Initiative aims to address these challenges.
-In partnership with other leaders and funders in the field, we’re expanding access to single-cell methods, supporting researchers who recruit diverse groups of study participants, and building tools — like cellxgene, which was essential for supporting collaborations like the Tabula Sapiens — to help scientists explore and share single-cell data.
+In partnership with other leaders and funders in the field, we’re expanding access to single-cell methods, supporting researchers who recruit diverse groups of study participants, and building tools — like Chan Zuckerberg CELL by GENE (CZ CELLxGENE), which was essential for supporting collaborations like the Tabula Sapiens — to help scientists explore and share single-cell data.

 If we’re successful, then we can expect to see a lot more papers like the ones that were published this week — and with time, a cascade of medical breakthroughs that leverage the foundational insights on cellular heterogeneity.